The Evolution of Electricity Generation in the U.S.

 Renewables such as solar and wind have emerged as the most practical path forward.
 Solar farms can be built in under a year, and wind projects typically within 12 to 18 months.
 Though weather-dependent, improvements in energy storage and grid management are helping to overcome their variability.
 Together, these technologies offer the fastest, most scalable route to meet the power needs of a data-driven economy.

-The Grid of the Future
+Solving Grid Constraints: The Grid of the Future

 As electricity demand surges from data centers and a strong movement to the digital economy, the U.S. power grid is entering a new era.
 Solar and wind energy are leading the way, offering faster construction, lower costs, and sustainable solutions to growing demand.
 With the help of battery storage and smart grid technologies, renewables are reshaping how and where power is generated.

-Meeting future demand won’t just require more power, but smarter decisions.
-That’s where LandGate’s data comes in.
-We help utilities, developers, and energy professionals identify the best opportunities for renewable integration.
+Meeting future demand won’t just require more power, but data-based decisions.
+That’s where LandGate’s data comes in as a solution for solving the grid constraints caused by data centers.
+LandGate's data helps utilities, developers, and energy professionals identify the best opportunities for data center siting and renewable integration.
 With access to ATC (Available Transfer Capability) and AOC (Available Offtake Capacity) data, users can evaluate grid strength, compare network upgrade costs, and pinpoint locations where new projects are most feasible.
-LandGate’s platform also provides visibility into load projects and generation interconnections, offering a clear picture of how power moves across the grid.
-By leveraging this information, stakeholders can better plan around large energy loads, like data centers, and make informed, cost-effective choices that keep the grid reliable and future-ready.